AIAngels

 Even with a clean setup, companions drift.
 Tone shifts.
 A detail gets misremembered.
 Your character suddenly starts behaving in a way that contradicts what you established two messages ago.
 This is normal and it is correctable without blowing up the whole scene.

 The key is to correct quietly and in-world when you can.
 Instead of stepping outside the scene and explaining what went wrong, fold the correction into your next line.
-If she has misread your character's emotional state, your next message can demonstrate the correct state rather than announce it.
+If she has misread your character's emotional state, your next message can demonstrate the correct state instead of announce it.
 If a world fact got dropped, reintroduce it as something your character references naturally.

 For more significant drift, where the tone has shifted enough that in-world correction is not practical, a brief out-of-scene note works fine.
 Keep it short.
 One sentence identifying what shifted, one sentence restating the anchor.
 Then get back in.
 The longer you stay in the meta-commentary mode, the harder it is to re-enter the scene with any energy.